NixOS/nix/doc/manual/source/release-notes/rl-2.33.md

 - Channel URLs migrated to channels.nixos.org subdomain [#14517](https://github.com/NixOS/nix/issues/14517) [#14518](https://github.com/NixOS/nix/pull/14518)

   Channel URLs have been updated from `https://nixos.org/channels/` to `https://channels.nixos.org/` throughout Nix.

-  The subdomain provides better reliability with IPv6 support and improved CDN distribution.
+This subdomain provides better reliability with IPv6 support and improved CDN distribution.
 The old domain apex (`nixos.org/channels/`) currently redirects to the new location but may be deprecated in the future.

-- JSON format changes for store path info and derivations

-  JSON formats for store path info and derivations have been updated with new versions and structured fields.

-  ## Store Path Info JSON

-  `nix path-info --json` now requires a `--json-format` flag to specify the output format version.
-  Using `--json` without `--json-format` is deprecated and will become an error in a future release.
-  For now, it defaults to version 1 with a warning, for a smoother migration.

-  ### Version 1 (`--json-format 1`)

-  This is the legacy format, preserved for backwards compatibility:

-  - String-based hash values (e.g., `"narHash": "sha256:FePFYIlM..."`)
-  - String-based content addresses (e.g., `"ca": "fixed:r:sha256:1abc..."`)
-  - Full store paths for map keys and references (e.g., `"/nix/store/abc...-foo"`)
-  - Now includes `"storeDir"` field at the top level

-  ### Version 2 (`--json-format 2`)

-  The new structured format follows the [JSON guidelines](@docroot@/development/json-guideline.md) with the following changes:

-  - **Nested structure with top-level metadata**:

-    The output is now wrapped in an object with `version`, `storeDir`, and `info` fields:

-    ```json
-    {
-      "version": 2,
-      "storeDir": "/nix/store",
-      "info": { ... }
-    }
-    ```

-    The map from store bath base names to store object info is nested under the `info` field.

-  - **Store path base names instead of full paths**:

-    Map keys and references use store path base names (e.g., `"abc...-foo"`) instead of full absolute store paths.
-    Combined with `storeDir`, the full path can be reconstructed.

-  - **Structured `ca` field**:

-    Content address is now a structured JSON object instead of a string:

-    - Old: `"ca": "fixed:r:sha256:1abc..."`
-    - New: `"ca": {"method": "nar", "hash": "sha256-ungWv48Bz+pBQUDeXa4iI7ADYaOWF3qctBD/YfIAFa0="}`
-    - Still `null` values for input-addressed store objects

-    The `hash` field uses the [SRI](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) format like other hashes.

-  Nix currently only produces, and doesn't consume this format.

-  Additionally the following field is added to both formats.
-  (The `version` tracks breaking changes, and adding fields to outputted JSON is not a breaking change.)

-  - **`version` field**:

-    All store path info JSON now includes `"version": <1|2>`.

-  - **`storeDir` field**:

-    Top-level `"storeDir"` field contains the store directory path (e.g., `"/nix/store"`).

-  ## Derivation JSON (Version 4)

-  The derivation JSON format has been updated from version 3 to version 4:

-  - **Restructured inputs**:

-    Inputs are now nested under an `inputs` object:

-    - Old: `"inputSrcs": [...], "inputDrvs": {...}`
-    - New: `"inputs": {"srcs": [...], "drvs": {...}}`

-  - **Consistent content addresses**:

-    Fixed content-addressed outputs now use structured JSON format.
-    This is the same format as `ca` in store path info (after the new version).

-  Version 3 and earlier formats are *not* accepted when reading.

-  **Affected command**: `nix derivation`, namely its `show` and `add` sub-commands.

-- Fix "download buffer is full; consider increasing the 'download-buffer-size' setting" warning [#11728](https://github.com/NixOS/nix/issues/11728) [#14614](https://github.com/NixOS/nix/pull/14614)
+- Fix `download buffer is full; consider increasing the 'download-buffer-size' setting` warning [#11728](https://github.com/NixOS/nix/issues/11728) [#14614](https://github.com/NixOS/nix/pull/14614)

   The underlying issue that led to [#11728](https://github.com/NixOS/nix/issues/11728) has been resolved by utilizing [libcurl write pausing functionality](https://curl.se/libcurl/c/curl_easy_pause.html) to control backpressure when unpacking to slow destinations like the git-backed tarball cache.
 The default value of `download-buffer-size` is now 1 MiB and it's no longer recommended to increase it, since the root cause has been fixed.